-The Evolution of a Jewelry Catalog and Sundance Career
+A Long Page About The Creation of a Sundance Jewelry Catalog

 Celebrating 20 Years of Jewelry Artists

-This Fall Jewelry catalog was a special edition commemorating Sundance's 20 years of selling and showcasing jewelry artists and their products.
-So, for the 2016 fall season, we chose backgrounds and propping to highlight their craft and celebrate these jewelry artists.
-The theme was "The [Jewelry] Artist".
+This Fall Jewelry catalog was a special edition honoring Sundance's 20-year milestone of presenting and supporting jewelry artists and their work.
+For the 2016 fall season, we selected backgrounds and props that emphasized their craftsmanship and paid tribute to these jewelry creators.
+The theme was "The [Jewelry] Artist."

 Mood Board for Inspiration

-I created a mood board filled with tear sheets and inspiring images for the project in order to convey the theme to the executive decision makers.
+Here is the mood board, complete with tear sheets and inspiring images, designed to clearly communicate the theme to the executive team.

 Anniversary Icons/Logos